Tutorial

 environment variable must be

 updated to locate the built package library.
-We can use an expression generator
+We can use a generator expression

 to resolve the path of the dependent target directory dynamically: